Our Board of Trustees comprises:

 I have been involved in the restoration of a historic estate, Cambo Estate, since moving to Scotland in the 1970s and I am heavily involved in fundraising, tourism and running a visitor attraction.
 I originally joined the Scottish Country Dancing group which took place on the Unicorn and was invited to join the Board in 2010.
 My passions?
 I am still passionate about Scottish country dancing and I am a very keen gardener and walker.

-Professor Eric Wright - Vice Chair
+Emma Jane Wells - Vice Chair

 Commodore Eric Fraser - Chair of Steering Committee

 I joined UPS as a Trustee in 2018 after 37 years in the Royal Navy and a subsequent spell as Scotland’s first Veterans’ Commissioner.
 With an active interest in our country’s maritime heritage, I was delighted to be invited to join the Board and have thoroughly enjoyed being involved in developing a long-term plan for HMS Unicorn.
 I now run a tour guiding company with my wife, and any spare time is taken up with golf, fly-fishing and, of course, spending time with my grandchildren.

 As Head of Corporate Services within the Fife Health & Social Care Partnership, my role covers all aspects of good governance and communications functions.
 I served 2 terms as an Executive Director of NHS Fife and latterly was Chair of the Kirkcaldy & Levenmouth Community Health Partnership.
 I have been involved in community and public engagement at Local and National level for over 20 years.
 Living in the village of Thornton, I Chair the Community Council and the Thornton Green Fingers Group.
 My favourite pastimes are pottering in the garden, fundraising for the Scottish Cairn Terrier Rescue and walking my two dogs Evie and Midge.